For first time users

 The following sections give recommended reading for users of differing expertise.

-- MaxCompute Summary — This chapter introduces a general introduction of MaxCompute including its main function modules.
-By reading this chapter, you can have a general understanding of MaxCompute.
+- MaxCompute Summary: Introduces MaxCompute, including its main function modules.
+By reading this chapter, you can have a general knowledge of MaxCompute.

-- Quick Start — This chapter adopts detailed instances step by step to guide you how to apply for an account, how to install the client, how to create a table, how to authorize for a user, how to export/import data, how to run SQL tasks, how to run UDF, and how to run Mapreduce programs, etc.
+- Quick Start: Provides a step-by-step guide including how to apply for an account, install the client, create a table, authorize a user, export/import data, run SQL tasks, run UDF, and run Mapreduce programs.

-Basic Introduction — This chapter mainly introduces some essential terms and common used commands of MaxCompute.
-You can be further familiar with how to operate the MaxCompute.
+- Basic Introduction: Details key terms and frequently used commands of MaxCompute.
+You can be further familiar with how to operate MaxCompute.

 After you are familiar with those modules that mentioned preceding, you are recommended to perform a further study on other modules.

 If you are a data analyst, it is recommended that you read the contents of the SQL module.

-MaxCompute SQL: You can query and analyze massive data that stored on MaxCompute.
-The main function includes:
+- MaxCompute SQL: Query and analyze massive volumes of data that are stored on MaxCompute.
+It includes the following functions:

-MapReduce: MaxCompute provides MapReduce programming interface.
+- MapReduce: Explains the MapReduce programming interface.
 You can use the Java API, which is provided by MapReduce, to write MapReduce program for processing data in MaxCompute.

-Tunnel: You can use the Tunnel service to upload batch offline data to MaxCompute or download batch offline data from MaxCompute.
+- Tunnel: Facilitates users to use the Tunnel service to upload batch offline data to MaxCompute, or download batch offline data from MaxCompute.

-If you are a project owner or administrator, you must read:
+If you are a project owner or administrator, you are recommended to read:

-- Security: Through reading this chapter, you can understand how to grant privileges to a user, how to share resource span projects, how to set project protection, and how to grant privilege by policy, etc.
+- Security: Explains how to grant privileges to a user, share resource span projects, set project protection, and grant privilege by policy, and so on.